FREN111 Elementary French II

 - VI.
 Catalog Course Description

 - In this interactive course, which continues the work of FREN110, students acquire a working knowledge of French necessary to accomplish basic tasks.
-This course emphasizes comprehension and practice in pronunciation and conversation, as well as listening, speaking, reading and writing skill in an authentic French cultural context.
+This course emphasizes comprehension and practice in pronunciation and conversation, as well as listening, speaking, reading, and writing skills in an authentic French cultural context.

 - VII.
 Required Course Content and Direction